DR JESS RAYNER

 Can I bring someone with me to my appointments?

 I understand that coming to therapy can be anxiety provoking.
-If you feel it would be helpful for someone to attend with you for the first session, then that is fine.
+If you feel it would be helpful for someone to attend with you for the first session, that is fine.
 However, after that I typically ask that it is just ourselves who meet.
 This supports a freedom of conversation focused on what you are bringing to therapy.
-On some occasions, you might decide that it would be helpful for someone close to you (e.g., family member, partner) join us for a session, perhaps to help them to understand your difficulties or share information - this can be useful, and we can arrange this in advance.
+On some occasions, you might decide that it would be helpful for someone close to you (e.g., family member, partner) join us for a session, perhaps to help them to understand your difficulties or share information - this can be useful and we can arrange this in advance.
 I try to be flexible, so do ask if you have any questions concerning bringing someone with you.

 How much do sessions cost?